ahmed-farhanur-rashid/Setting-Up-TensorFlow-with-GPU-Support-on-Windows/README.md

 ### 🧾 What's Inside

-- **Cell 1–2:** Checks if TensorFlow detects your GPU correctly
+- **Code Cell 1–2:** Checks if TensorFlow detects your GPU correctly
-- **Cell 3–5:** Benchmarks matrix multiplication performance on CPU vs GPU
+- **Code Cell 3-4:** Benchmarks matrix multiplication performance on CPU vs GPU

 > 💡 The uploaded notebook includes sample output so you can preview what to expect.